 Uncanny by Sammuel Tinianow

-Told in first person narration, Uncanny by Samuel Tinianow is extremely short and - uncanny.
-Too many question marks abound, but you'll want to read it anyway to have a crack at deciphering it.
-Lying in a Hospital bed, our narrator recounts the story of a female cyborg who has been adopted by his family whilst they wait for her resurrection.
+Told in first person, Uncanny by Samuel Tinianow is extremely short and ... uncanny.
+While too many question marks come into play, you'll want to read it anyway to have a crack at decoding it.
+Lying in a hospital bed, our narrator recounts the story of a female cyborg who has been adopted by his family while they patiently wait for her resurrection.

 The Moldy Dead by Sara King

-Another classy sci-fi story with a 'pulp fiction' type feel The Moldy Dead is the epicenter of this issue.
+Another classy sci-fi story with a 'pulp' feel, The Moldy Dead is the epicenter of this issue.
 Esteei is a receiver who joins a motley band of inter-species aliens to discover a 'mold' planet orbiting the fringes of space.
-S King gave us a sand planet with Beachworld.
-Also, there was a 'Grassworld' story a couple of Apex issue's back.
-Now 'molds' on the agenda , and although it starts off somewhat sluggishly , The Moldy Dead becomes a tearful tale of endurance and grief.
-Sara King is a new writer, and in this issue she shares space with Gary Braunbeck to take away top honors for best story.
+Years back, Stephen King gave us a sand planet with Beachworld.
+Now, there's mold on the agenda.
+Although it starts off somewhat sluggishly, The Moldy Dead becomes a tearful tale of endurance and grief.
+Sara King is a newbie, and in this issue she shares space with Gary Braunbeck to take away top honors for best story.

-Also included in this issue is a fascinating interview with Gary Braunbeck (whose Mr. Hands in now in the post and flying my way), and writer Bryan Smith.
-The highly entertaining Althea Kontis gives us her thoughts on Curses and there's a quaint epilogue of a story entitled What to Expect when your Expectorating by regular Jennifer Pelland.
+Also included in this issue is a fascinating interview with Braunbeck (whose Mr. Hands in now in the post and flying my way), and writer Bryan Smith.
+The highly entertaining Althea Kontis gives us her thoughts on Curses, and there's a quaint epilogue of a story entitled What to Expect When Your Expectorating by regular Jennifer Pelland.